bobwei/algorithms/src/notes/README.md

 UDP is used when speed is desirable and error correction is not necessary.
 For example, UDP is frequently used for live broadcasts and online games.

 This explanation is from: https://www.howtogeek.com/190014/htg-explains-what-is-the-difference-between-tcp-and-udp/

+## Javascript new operator

+- Create an empty object.
+- Assign the object to `this`
+- Execute function body
+- return `this`